Von-Taylor/CSE15L-Lab-Reports/lab-report-week-5.md

     > Output:
     > ![findiname](Week-5-Lab-Report-Pics/findiname.jpg)
-    > - What this command does is it recursively lists all relative paths to files that match the "water_\*.txt" string, just like the -name command/
+    > - What this command does is it recursively lists all relative paths to files that match the "water_\*.txt" string, just like\
-    > except that it also ignores case.
-This is useful for when you want to list all files that are similar but have different cases.
+    > the -name command except that it also ignores case.
+This is useful for when you want to list all files that are similar but\
+    > have different cases.

 5. -empty command
-    > `find technical -empty"`
+    > `find technical -empty`
     > The txt file that I created earlier called "WATER_FLEES.txt" is an empty file for the sake of showing how this command works

     > Output:
     > ![findempty](Week-5-Lab-Report-Pics/findempty.jpg)
     > - What this command does is it recursively lists all relative paths to regular files whose contents are empty.
+This is\
-This is useful for when you need\
-    > some sort of way to find all the empty regular files in a directory and its subdirectories so that you can, for example, get rid of them.
+    > useful for when you need some sort of way to find all the empty regular files in a directory and its subdirectories so\
+    > that you can, for example, get rid of them.

 ### 3 Interesting Command-Line Options for "grep"
 1.